brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

 ### Option B: Use the `.__override__` update directory

+Use the same strategy described above for *Upload `libmonosgen-2.0.d.so` with symbols to the `.__override__` update directory*, but use a custom locally built version of `libmonosgen-2.0.so` instead of a prebuilt `libmonosgen-2.0.d.so`.
+In short:

  1. Push the new `libmonosgen-2.0.so` into the application's update directory:

         $ adb push libmonosgen-2.0.so \